ymcui/Chinese-BERT-wwm/README_EN.md

 ## News
+2020/8/27 We are happy to announce that our model is on top of GLUE benchmark, check [leaderboard](https://gluebenchmark.com/leaderboard).

 2020/3/23 The models in this repository now can be easily accessed through [PaddleHub](https://github.com/PaddlePaddle/PaddleHub), check [Quick Load](#Quick-Load)

 2020/2/26 We release a knowledge distillation toolkit [TextBrewer](https://github.com/airaria/TextBrewer)